raz8153/PyChristmas/README.md

 4. Now, I would suggest to try out some other turtle functions that you may find interesting.
    [This link](https://runestone.academy/runestone/books/published/StudentCSP/CSPTurtleDecisions/turtleFP.html) provides details of most functions available in turtle.

 Alright!
 Congratulations on completing the workshop.
 Will you do me a small favour, now?
-Next time you try out a design, send me the output in twitter (@raz8153) or on hack club clack channel ( send as direct message to @Razz).
+Next time you try out a design, send me the output via twitter (@raz8153) or on hack club slack channel ( send as direct message to @Razz).
 I would Love to see your work.

 ****Thanks A Lot for sticking till the end and Happy hacking !!!****